 - Ischemic Stroke – This is the most common type of stroke occurring in about 85% of cases.
 It happens due to the narrowing or blockage of arteries in the brain and severely decreased blood flow (ischemia).
 It can be a thrombotic stroke wherein a blood clot (thrombus) forms in an artery that supplies blood to the brain.
 It can also be an embolic stroke wherein a blood clot or any debris forms away from the brain (it usually occurs in the heart).
 It moves through the bloodstream to lodge in a narrow artery in the brain.

-- Hemorrhagic Stroke – This occurs when a blood vessel in the brain leaks or bursts causing brain hemorrhage.
+- Hemorrhagic Stroke – This occurs when a blood vessel in the brain leaks or bursts causing a brain hemorrhage.
 It is called an intracerebral hemorrhage when a blood vessel located in the brain bursts, causing spilling in the surrounding brain tissue which damages brain cells.
 It is called a subarachnoid hemorrhage when an artery on or around the surface of the brain bursts and spills into the area between the skull and the surface of the brain.

 - Transient Ischemic Attack – commonly called a mini-stroke, which occurs only in a brief period having symptoms similar to a stroke.
 It usually lasts less than five minutes and is caused by a clot or debris blocks blood flow to an area of the brain.